rfp2202AdventureTime/Project-Adventure/README.md

 <!-- [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/elliemhunt/)
 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/Elliehunt8) -->

-TOBEUPDATED The main description for the product currently being viewed.
+The main description for the product currently being viewed.
 It shows all the relative information including styles, pricing, sizing, average customer rating, quantity in stock, and ability to add to cart.
 While our team was not tasked with the full Cart service we ensured it was connected properly.
 The main image can be clicked on for a more detailed view, as well as having access to the rest of the pictures for that specific item, so as to not require exiting the zoom view and selecting another thumbnail.
 This greatly improved user experience.
 <!--